Homemade slow cooker apple butter made using applesauce.

 Apple butter is a timeless treat that brings back memories of grandma’s kitchen and warm, buttered toast.

-However, being a busy working mom I don’t always have time to peel and core apples to make my traditional apple butter recipe.
 What if I told you that you could whip up a batch of this delicious spread in no time without the hassle of peeling and coring apples?

 Enter this easy recipe that allows you to make your own apple butter using store bought (or homemade) applesauce right in your crockpot.
-Awesome, right?!

 Learn how to make apple butter with applesauce in the slow cooker.